Tour Duration: About 3 hours

 We’ll confirm the exact meeting point with you via email.

-There are many public toilets along the route of this tour, so just ask your guide if you need to use the “loo”.
+There are public toilets along our route so just ask the guide if you need to use the amenities.